Entries are accepted beginning July 1st!

 Exhibitor Camping

-Camping on the grounds is limited to livestock exhibitors and fair board members.
+Camping on the grounds is currently limited to livestock exhibitors and fair board members.
 All campers must be pre-registered in the fair office.
-Camping space is limited to the first 46 campers registered (and fills fast that morning.)
-Registration opens in the fair office on Tuesday, August 1 at 8:00 am.
-Only 1 Campsite Reservation per person at registration and NO GROUP RESERVATIONS.
+Camping space is limited to the first 40 campers registered (and fills FAST that morning).
+Registration opens in the fair office on FRIDAY, August 1st at 8:00 am.
+Only 1 camp-site reservation per person at registration & NO GROUP RESERVATIONS.
 If you call the office or leave a phone message to reserve your space, the people in line at the office will be helped first.
-A camping fee of $80.00/camper and signed agreement is needed to reserve a space.
+A paid camping fee and signed agreement is required to reserve a space.
 Only one camping unit allowed per campsite.
-No water or electrical hookups.
-Camping spaces are 25’x40’.
-Campers must provide their own personal quiet generator to fulfill any power needs.
-The McLeod County Agricultural Association is not liable for any accidents and assumes no liability with incidents associated with campers or any individuals involved.
+No water hookups.
+NEW this year is two pricing options for campsites: $100 for no electrical connection and $140 for spaces with access to a 20amp electrical connection.
+All campers within the electrical connection row pay the $140 fee.
+Those sites using power must provide your own appropriately rated cord at least 50’ long to reach the power distribution boxes.
+Camping spaces are 25’x approx. 40’.
+Campers may provide their own personal quiet generator to fulfill power needs.
+The McLeod County Agricultural Association is not liable for any accidents and assumes no liability for incidents or loss associated with campers, equipment or any individuals involved.
+By signing the waiver, you and your party agree to these terms and conditions.

-- Camping spaces will be marked and ready for camper arrival after 5:00 pm Tuesday.
-Double check to make sure you are parked in the correct space before placing camper or you will need to eventually move.
+- Camping spaces will be marked with a numbered flag and ready for camper arrival after 5:00 PM Tuesday.
+DOUBLE CHECK TO MAKE SURE YOU ARE PARKED IN THE CORRECT SPACE BEFORE PLACING CAMPER or you will need to eventually move.

-- If have a camping space, a livestock trailer may be parked on site.
+- A livestock trailer may be parked on site in a camping space.
 Trailers must fit within your 25’ wide space with your camper.

-- Vehicle Parking: The fair is not liable for ensuring that vehicles do not park in front of your camper spaces.
+- Vehicle Parking: The fair is not liable for ensuring that vehicles refrain from parking in front of your camper spaces.
 Spaces are only marked out to specify the width of the space, not length.
 Length not guaranteed.

 - CAMPER & TRAILER PARKING MAP